 You get to see the old, right alongside the new — all of it blending perfectly.

-In the end, 4 hours was the perfect amount of time to spend in Dubrovnik on a hot summer day — walking the walls can take up to 2 hours (especially if you stop for as many photos as I did), and then you can spend the rest of the time wandering around in the Old Town.
+In the end, 4 hours was the perfect amount of time to spend in Dubrovnik on a hot summer day — walking the walls can take up to 2 hours (especially if you stop for as many photos as I did), and then you can spend the rest of the time wandering around in the Old Town, possibly in search of ice cream.

-No matter how much time you have to spend here, though, walking the walls MUST be on your list!
+No matter how much time you have to spend here, though, walking the Walls of Dubrovnik MUST be on your list!

 Which view would you most like to see from Dubrovnik's walls?

-*Note: I visited Dubrovnik as part of a discounted 9-day tour with .
+*Note: I visited Dubrovnik as part of a discounted 9-day tour with Busabout.
 All opinions, however, are my own.